cesko-digital/jehlomat/README.md

 > This approach is useful mostly for FE development.
 By hybrid means, the BE service will be run locally but the database will be run via docker, so it will not be necessary to install the DB and run it 1. locally.

-1. In the root run `docker compose up` or `docker compose up --build` for rebuilding docker container with for example when new DB schema is needed
+1. In the root run `docker-compose up` or `docker-compose up --build` for rebuilding docker container with for example when new DB schema is needed
 2. Create relations:
     1. Run `docker ps`, you should see a table with just one row.
 It is your running container.
 Remember its container id, we will need it in the next step
     2. Run commands: